666rayen999/recs/README.md

 ## Features

-- *Entity Management:* Create, delete, and manage entities effortlessly.
+- **Entity Management:** Create, delete, and manage entities effortlessly.

-- *Component Management:* Add, remove, and retrieve components attached to entities.
+- **Component Management:** Add, remove, and retrieve components attached to entities.

+- **Systems:** A robust system for defining and executing game logic across entities and components.

+- **Iterators:** Seamless iteration over entities and components for efficient processing.

 ## Upcoming Features

 - *Efficient Storage:* Optimized data storage for components to ensure fast access and minimal overhead.

-- *Iterators:* Seamless iteration over entities and components for efficient processing.

-- *Systems:* A robust system for defining and executing game logic across entities and components.

 ## Usage